dy97va/laundry/README.md

     - addresses: Stores a list of addresses wirh list of machines/rooms availible for reservations
     - machines/rooms: a collection for each separate machine is then created to store the reservations for each separate date

-## Instructions
+## Setup and installation

-    - Clone the repository from https://github.com/dy97va/laundry.git
+    - Clone the repository with git clone https://github.com/dy97va/laundry.git
-    - Run npm install to install all the dependencies
+    - Run npm install in project terminal to install all the dependencies
+    - firebase configuration:
+        - create a firebase project
+        - add a web app to your Firebase project and copy the firebase config object
-    - replace the code inside 'firebase/firebase' with your own firebase config
+        - paste the firebase config object to /src/firebase/firebase/
+        - turn on the authentication in your Firebase project and add email authintication
     - Run npm start to test locally
     - build the project and deploy